Gonzalo Quesada

-Biography
+Playing career

 Quesada was born May 2, 1974, in Buenos Aires, Argentina.
 He played for amateur club Hindú alongside the Fernández Miranda brothers Nicolás and Juan.

 Quesada won 39 caps playing at fly-half for the Argentine rugby union side between 1996 and 2003.
-He made his test debut at the age of 22 against the United States on the 14th of September 1996, winning 29:26.
-He won his final cap on the 26th of October 2003 during the 2003 Rugby World Cup against Ireland in Adelaide, Australia.
+He made his test debut at the age of 22 against the United States on 14 September 1996, winning 29:26.
+He won his final cap on 26 October 2003 during the 2003 Rugby World Cup against Ireland in Adelaide, Australia.
 Argentina narrowly lost the match by one point, but Quesada scored 12 of his team's 15 points.
 Overall, in internationals he scored twenty or more points in individual matches against seven teams: Canada, Samoa, Ireland, the USA, Wales, Japan and France, and a total of four tries, with a 50% winning record.

 He was the top points scorer at the 1999 Rugby World Cup in Wales, achieving 102 points.
 The English media nicknamed him Speedy Gonzalo due to the extraordinary length of time he took preparing to take kicks at goal.

 After the 1999 World Cup, he was invited to play for Racing Club de Narbonne Méditerannée in France.
 He left Narbonne in 2002 to sign for another French club, AS Béziers Hérault.
 In 2004 he moved to Stade Français, where he played with compatriots Pichot, Corleto and Hernández.

 In 2005 he moved on from Stade to join Pau, but the club were relegated and he soon joined Toulon.
 In 2007 he returned to his former club Hindú.